Skip to content

 This page describes why Knip uses plugins and the difference between config and entry files.

 Knip has an extensive and growing list of built-in plugins.
-It’s currently not possible to add custom plugins.
+Feel free to request a plugin or even write a plugin so others can benefit too!

 Configuration files

 Knip uses entry files as starting points to scan your source code and resolve other internal files and external dependencies.
 The dependency graph can be statically resolved through the require and import statements in those source files.
-However, configuration files often reference external dependencies in different ways.
-Knip uses plugins to parse configuration files to find those dependencies.
+However, configuration files reference external dependencies in various ways.
+Knip uses a plugin for each tool to parse configuration files and find those dependencies.

-In this example we look at Knip’s ESLint plugin.
+In the first example we look at the ESLint plugin.
 The default config file patterns include .eslintrc.json.
 Here’s a minimal example:

 .eslintrc.json